Close

 Peak Season Considerations

-Airport processing remains efficient year-round, though December-April peak season may see longer immigration queues.
-Extension applications process faster during May-November off-peak months.
+Airport processing remains efficient year-round, though December–April peak season may see longer immigration queues.
+Extension applications process faster during May–November off-peak months.
 All fees payable in USD cash or major credit cards at designated counters.
-Overstays beyond 60 days without proper authorization face fines of 15,000 Maldivian Rufiyaa (approximately $980 USD) or deportation.
+Overstays beyond the authorized stay period face fines of 15,000–50,000 Maldivian Rufiyaa (approximately $970–$3,240 USD) or deportation under the Immigration Act 2007.

 05